modenaxe/awesome-biomechanics/README.md

 :page_facing_up: [description of labs](https://docs.google.com/document/d/e/2PACX-1vTr1zOyrUedA1yx76olfDe5jn88miCNb3EJcC3INmy8nDmbJ8N5Y0B30EBoOunsWbA2DGOVWpgJzIs9/pub) |
 :floppy_disk: [code](https://github.com/patmorli/BPK-409)
 * [Introduction to Reinforcement Learning with David Silver](https://deepmind.com/learning-resources/-introduction-reinforcement-learning-david-silver) by David Silver, DeepMind (2015).
+* [Statistical shape modelling](https://shapemodelling.cs.unibas.ch/ssm-course/) by the [Graphics and Vision research group](https://gravis.dmi.unibas.ch/) of the University of Basel.
+This is an introductory course in statistical shape modelling (partially hosted on Futurelearn).
+Its focus lies on the concept of Gaussian processes, and how these can be used to model shape variability.
+It also discusses simple algorithms for fitting models to surfaces and images.

 ### YouTube Channels :tv: